 Jim Blier took LCTV’s course to train as an independent producer in 2015 and has since produced several videos.
-Jim also volunteers to record Waldoboro’s Select Board meetings, has been a fill-in camera operator for the Spotlight on Seniors show, and has done volunteer work on the LCTV website.
-Jim is currently completing a 12 week intern program at LCTV (sponsored by Goodwill Workforce Solutions).
+Jim also volunteered recording Waldoboro’s Select Board meetings for several years, has been a fill-in camera operator for the Spotlight on Seniors show, and has done volunteer work on the LCTV website.
+In 2018, Jim became LCTV’s Webmaster and Social Media Manager for our website, Facebook, and Vimeo presences.
 Some of the shows Jim has produced include An Overview of the John Birch Society, Vote No on Question 1 – Welfare for Politicians, Heaven’s Blend Waldoboro Concert, July 24, 2015, Support Your Local Police and Keep Them Local, and Bringing Operation Hope to Lincoln County.

 Shortly after moving from the Washington, DC area to Wiscasset, Alex Diamond joined the LCTV Board of Directors.
 Alex has a background in commercial radio, with jobs as varied as on-air talent to advertising sales.
 For several years Alex taped the Wiscasset Select Board meetings and some town discussions held at the Wiscasset Community Center.
 Alex now lives in Bristol, is a volunteer camera operator for Spotlight on Seniors, and continues to contribute his ideas at the monthly LCTV board meetings.